 Project staff not already employed by the University must be able to demonstrate their eligibility to work in the United Kingdom.

-Funding under this scheme for any researcher who moves to another university during the course of a partnership funded by the scheme will not transfer with him/her.
+Funding under this scheme for any researcher who moves to another university during the course of a partnership funded by the scheme will not transfer with them.

 Early Career Researchers (i.e., within four years of the submission of their doctoral thesis) may serve as Co-Investigators but are not eligible to be designated as the PI for the project unless they have a permanent contract.

-The Principal Investigator (PI) must be a current employee, holding a permanent academic post, or PI on a research contract awarded competitively and intended to enable the holder to establish an independent research career.
+The Principal Investigator (PI) must be a current employee at Oxford, holding a permanent academic post, or PI on a research contract awarded competitively and intended to enable the holder to establish an independent research career.
+If you are in any doubt of your eligibility, please contact email@example.com for clarification.

 6. Eligible activities